ChristianPanov/lwlog/README.md

 - Fmt-like formatting
 - Meta-logging (also known as structured logging)
 # Benchmarks
-The benchmarks are still limited, since there still arent benchmarks for thread-safe logging, async logging, and loggers which sink to a file (they will be done)\
+The benchmarks are still limited since there still aren't benchmarks for thread-safe logging, async logging, and loggers which sink to a file (they will be done)\
 Benchmarked with picobench(https://github.com/iboB/picobench)
 #### lwlog (formatted, synchronous) vs spdlog (formatted, synchronous)
 ```